FREQUENTLY ASKED QUESTONS (FAQ’S)

 Statistical information about crime in the City of Coeur d’Alene can be found at http://www.cdaid.org/1022/departments/police/information/crime-statistics.
 For statewide statistical information check out http:///www.isp.idaho.gov and click the Crime Statistics button.

-The Coeur d’Alene Police Department does not currently officer this service.
+The Coeur d’Alene Police Department does not currently offer this service.

-There Coeur d’Alene Police Department is authorized to employ 87 sworn members and 18 civilian members.
+The Coeur d’Alene Police Department is authorized to employ 91 sworn members and 18 civilian members.

 The Trespass Enforcement Program was created specifically for businesses to help with incidents of trespassing and loitering during non-business hours.
 Information about this program can be found at http://www.cdaid.org/2812/departments/police/programs/trespass-enforcement-program